-Artistic Director Joseph Horowitz has long been a pioneer in classical music programming, beginning with his tenure as Artistic Advisor for the annual Schubertiade at the 92nd Street Y. As Executive Director of the Brooklyn Philharmonic Orchestra, resident orchestra of the Brooklyn Academy of Music, he received national attention for “The Russian Stravinsky,” “American Transcendentalists,” “Flamenco,” and other festivals exploring the folk roots of concert works.
+PCE Executive Director Joseph Horowitz has long been a pioneer in classical music programming, beginning with his tenure as Artistic Advisor for the annual Schubertiade at the 92nd Street Y. As Executive Director of the Brooklyn Philharmonic Orchestra, resident orchestra of the Brooklyn Academy of Music, he received national attention in the 1990s for “The Russian Stravinsky,” “American Transcendentalists,” “Flamenco,” and other festivals exploring the folk roots of concert works.

-Called “our nation’s leading scholar of the symphony orchestra” by Charles Olton, former President of the American Symphony Orchestra League, Mr. Horowitz is also the award-winning author of eight books mainly dealing with the institutional history of classical music in the United States.
+Called “a force in classical music today, a prophet and an agitator” by the New York Times, and “our nation’s leading scholar of the symphony orchestra” by Charles Olton, former President of the League of American Orchestras,.
+Horowitz is also the award-winning author of ten books mainly dealing with the institutional history of classical music in the United States.
 Both his Classical Music in America: A History (2005) and Artists in Exile: How Refugees from 20th Century War and Revolution Transformed the American Performing Arts (2008) were named best books of the year by The Economist.
-As Project Director of a National Endowment for the Humanities (NEH) National Education Project, as well as an NEH Teacher Training Institute, he is the author of a book for young readers entitled Dvořák in America, linked to a state-of-the-art DVD.
+As Project Director of an NEH National Education Project, as well as an NEH Teacher Training Institute, he is the author of a book for young readers entitled Dvořák in America, linked to a state-of-the-art DVD.

-For the National Endowment for the Arts, Mr. Horowitz servee as Artistic Director of an annual national institute for music critics, based at Columbia University.
-A former New York Times music critic, Mr. Horowitz writes regularly for the Times Literary Supplement (UK) and contributes frequently to scholarly journals.
+For the NEA, Horowitz served as Artistic Director of an annual national institute for music critics, based at Columbia University.
+A former New York Times music critic, he writes regularly for the Times Literary Supplement (UK) and contributes frequently to scholarly journals.
 He lectures widely in the United States and abroad.
-His many honors and awards include a Guggenheim Fellowship, two NEH fellowships and a commendation from the Czech Parliament for his many festival projects exploring Dvořák in America.
+His many honors and awards include a Guggenheim Fellowship, two NEH fellowships, an Honorary Doctorate from DePauw University, and a commendation from the Czech Parliament for his many festival projects exploring Dvořák in America.
 His website is www.josephhorowitz.com.
 His blog: www.artsjournal.com/uq.